Home » Nutella Pumpkin Muffins

-You gotta end November with making my Nutella Pumpkin Muffins!
-These are easy to make, delicious and the best part is that these are gluten free.
+Hooray for pumpkin season!
+You gotta start November with making The Softest Gluten Free Nutella Pumpkin Muffins!
+These moist pumpkin muffins are easy to make and are a delicious treat.

 nutella pumpkin muffins sitting in a muffin pan